banzaicloud/istio-operator/docs/federation/gateway/README.md

+## Istio Split Horizon EDS Multi Cluster Federation Example

+Two new features which were introduced in Istio v1.1 come in handy to get rid of the necessity of a flat network or VPN between the clusters, Split Horizon EDS and SNI based routing.

+> - EDS is short for Endpoint Discovery Service (EDS), a part of Envoy’s API which is used to fetch cluster members called “endpoint” in Envoy terminology
+> - SNI based routing leverages the “Server Name Indication” TLS extension to make routing decisions
+> - Split-horizon EDS enables Istio to route requests to different endpoints, depending on the location of the request source.
+Istio Gateways intercept and parse the TLS handshake and use the SNI data to decide on the destination service endpoints.

+A single mesh multi-cluster is formed by enabling any number of Kubernetes control planes running a remote Istio configuration to connect to a single Istio control plane.
+Once one or more Kubernetes clusters is connected to the Istio control plane in that way, Envoy communicates with the Istio control plane in order to form a mesh network across those clusters.

 For demo purposes, create 3 clusters, a single node [Banzai Cloud PKE](https://banzaicloud.com/blog/pke-cncf-certified-k8s/) cluster on EC2, a GKE cluster with 2 nodes and an EKS cluster also with 2 nodes.

 ### Get the latest version of the [Istio operator](https://github.com/banzaicloud/istio-operator)